(From October, 2017, well before announcement of Nike’s Colin Kaepernick-centric ‘Just Do It’ campaign, or John McCain’s death).

 Peterson boasted about the beating in a text to the child’s mother.
 The child reported to police that Peterson had threatened to punch him in the face if the incident was reported to authorities.

 It’s worth noting that the NFL had previously suspended players for an entire season for smoking marijuana.
-That’s right, you get suspended for hitting your unconscious, but a 16-games game suspension for hitting a bong.
+That’s right, you get suspended for two games if you knock your girlfriend unconscious, but a 16-games game suspension for hitting a bong.

-Dolphins lineman Richie Cognito made death threats and repeatedly hurled racial epithets at a teammate (Jonathan Martin) ub person, and via text messages.
+Dolphins lineman Richie Cognito made death threats and repeatedly hurled racial epithets at a teammate (Jonathan Martin) in person, and via text messages.
 This was initially written off as rookie hazing.

 After some outcry in the media, Cognito received a short suspension and later signed for a nearly $16 million contract last year.